Pipe & Friends: What integrates with Pipe?

 Syncing your accounting software makes it possible for Pipe to better understand the financial health of your business—now and over time—through your P&L and balance sheet.

 Pipe connects to the following accounting platforms, and we’re always working on adding new integrations.

 QuickBooks: Accounting software solution built to help small to medium businesses manage their books with a variety of tools.

 Xero: One of the most popular accounting tools in the world, for small and medium-sized businesses.

 FreshBooks: All-in-one invoicing and accounting solution designed for small to medium business owners and accountants.

 Oracle Netsuite: Integrated cloud business software suite that includes business accounting, ERP, CRM, and e-commerce software.

-Sage: Cloud financial management and accounting software for small businesses in the United States.
+Sage: Cloud financial management and accounting software for small businesses.